-Issu es (and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporation Less Than Significant Impact No Impact Geo logy, Soils and Seismicity -Would the project: a) Expose people or structures to potential substantial adverse effects, including the risk of loss, injury, or death involving: Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-(Refer to Division of Mines and Geology Special Publication 42.) ii) Strong seismic ground shaking? iii) Seismic-related ground failure, including liquefaction?iv) Landslides? b) Result in substantial soil erosion or the loss of topsoil? c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial risks to life or property? e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?
+Issu ies (a nd Supporting Information Sources): Potentially Significant Impact Significant with Mitigation Incorporation Less Than Significant Impact No Impact Ged logy , Soils and Seismicity -Would the project: a) Exp adv ose people or structures to potential substantial erse effects, including the risk of loss, injury, or oth involving: Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+(Refer to Division of Mines and Geology Special Publication 42.)
+Strong seismic ground shaking?
+Seismic-related ground failure, including iv) liquefaction?
+Landslides? b) Res ult in substantial soil erosion or the loss of topsoil? \boxtimes c) tha and located on a geologic unit or soil that is unstable, or t would become unstable as a result of the project, I potentially result in on- or off-site landslide, lateral eading, subsidence, liquefaction, or collapse? d) of t located on expansive soil, as defined in Table 18-1-B he Uniform Building Code (1994), creating stantial risks to life or property? e) of s syst re soils incapable of adequately supporting the use eptic tanks or alternative wastewater disposal tems where sewers are not available for the bosal of wastewater?